crossplane/crossplane/design/one-pager-change-logs.md

 * `crossplane-runtime`:
   * Protobuf types are defined for change log entries and a gRPC client/server to send these entries from client to server
-  * Managed reconciler is updated to generate change log entries, send them to the gRPC server (i.e. sidecar container), and to include additional calls to `Observe()` after each CUD operation to capture the "after" state of the entry
+  * Managed reconciler is updated to generate change log entries for appropriate events and send them to the gRPC server (i.e. sidecar container)
 * `change-logs-sidecar`
   * A new repository is created to build and publish the image used in the sidecar container
   * Consumes the protobuf types from `crossplane-runtime`